Home

 The science, goals, and skills are identical to making a fire using a magnifying glass - concentrate the sun's rays to a single point where your tinder is waiting.

-fire by water Using a clear balloon works much better because the entire sphere is more smooth.
+Using a clear balloon works much better because the entire sphere is more smooth.
 In my experiment, the uneven plastic wrap made it very hard to get a single focal point as you can see from the strange, bright shape on the cardboard caused by the distortions in the sphere.

 You can turn and squeeze the water ball to influence its focal point as needed.
 You can see the obvious magnification in this photo.